composewell/haskell-dev/getting-started.rst

 `Prelude <http://hackage.haskell.org/package/base/docs/Prelude.html>`_
 module.

-The default package name ``hello-world`` comes from the current directory name.
+The default package name ``hello-world`` is automatically derived by ``cabal init`` from the current directory name.
 You can use a different name using ``cabal init -p``.
 Or you can just edit the ``.cabal`` file and change the package name field, you have to remember that the ``.cabal`` file name must always be the same as the package name so if you change the package name you would have to rename it as well.
-You can use ``cabal init --help`` for more ``init`` options to use.
+You can use ``cabal init --help`` to know about more ``init`` options to use.

 We can now write our program in the file ``Main.hs``.
 In fact, ``cabal init`` itself creates one for us, we can edit it if we want::